Banata

 t={timestamp},v1={hmac_hex}

-• t is the Unix timestamp (seconds) from the Webhook-Timestamp header
+• t — The Unix timestamp (seconds), matching the Webhook-Timestamp header.

 typescript